-3. Emotionally-Charged headlines.
+3. Emotionally-Charged Headlines

 Have you ever clicked on a headline that was too compelling to resist?
 Turns out, a lot of research has gone into identifying a formula for clickable titles.

 According to one recent study that analyzed 5 million headlines, emotional titles — either positive or negative — had a higher click-through rate than neutral titles.

 For instance, the same study found that “power words” — or words specifically designed to grab attention — can negatively affect CTR.

-4. Video in search results.
+4. Video in Search Results